caido/doc-developer/src/guides/backend/subprocess.md

 ## Complete Example

-Here is a complete example that demonstrates how to use child processes in Node.js:
+Here is a complete example that demonstrates how to use child processes in a backend plugin:

 ```js
 import { spawn } from "child_process";